 You obviously know by now that you need another storage drive, an SSD or HDD, to clone the data from your existing hard drive.

-Next, make sure you have a cloning software installed on your PC as well.
-You can use the Mini Tool Partition Wizard Free Edition.
-You can alternatively find other best cloning software here as well and make your choice.
+Next, make sure you have a cloning software installed on your PC.
+You can use the Mini Tool Partition Wizard Free Edition. or find a one here that best suits your need.

 Proceeding with the Mini Tool Partition Wizard, download it and run the installation file.